pyrolitic/Bedlam-Solver/README.md

 Bedlam-Solver
 ===========
 C++ implementation of Algorithm X (Dancing Links), used to solve the bedlam cube puzzle.

-Does not take user input (yet).
+GUI development branch, uses GLUT and should be cross platform.
+User will be able to input the pieces in a minecraft style editor (though 3rd person).
+Resulting solution will be animated.

 License
 =======